microsoft/IIoT/AzureFunction/README.md

          and the <br />
          ![IoT Hub Functions Connection String](/images/FunctionsConnectionString.jpg) <br />

-         The newly formed Event Hub connection string will look like the following (join the values highlighted in yellow and green)
+         The newly formed Event Hub connection string will look like the following (join the values highlighted in yellow and green).
+Paste this new connection string value into the "Connection string" field.
          <br />
          ![New Event Hub Connection String](/images/EHConnectionString.jpg)